-Federal income tax returns have been examined and all appeals and issues have been agreed with the IRS and the NGNA consolidated filing group through March 31, 2007.
+Federal income tax returns have been examined and all appeals and issues have been agreed with the Internal Revenue Service ("IRS") and the NGNA consolidated filing group through March 31, 2007.

-During the year ended March 31, 2014 the IRS has concluded its examination of the NGNA consolidated filing group's corporate income tax returns for the years ended March 31, 2008 through March 31, 2009.
+During the year ended March 31, 2014, the IRS concluded its examination of the NGNA consolidated filing group's corporate income tax returns for the years ended March 31, 2008 and 2009.
 These examinations were completed on March 31, 2014, with an agreement on the majority of income tax issues for the years referenced above, as well as an acknowledgment that certain discrete items remain disputed.
 NGNA is in the process of appealing these disputed issues with the IRS Office of Appeals.
 The Company does not anticipate a change in its unrecognized tax positions in the next twelve months as a result of the appeals.
 However, pursuant to the Company's tax sharing agreement, the audit or appeals may result in a change to allocated tax.

-The years ended March 31, 2010 through March 31, 2014 remain subject to examination by the IRS.
+The tax returns for the years ended March 31, 2010 through 2015 remain subject to examination by the IRS.